kiyoshisasano/agent-pld-metrics/README.md

 - 🎨 [Adoption & Communication](/pitch/)
 - 🤝 [Governance & Roles](/governance/)

-> 💡 **PLD is not a framework — it is a behavioral stabilizer for multi-turn AI systems.**

 PLD does not replace architectures like LangGraph, Assistants API, or custom orchestration.
 Instead, it **observes, labels, and stabilizes behavior across the stack — without requiring workflow redesign.**